Year 1800-1849

 The Battle of Copenhagen, as painted by Nicholas Pocock (left).
 Vice Admiral Horatio Lord Nelson (right).

-Before the Battle of the Nile (August 1, 1998), the British Navy had been on the defensive, with little spare capacity to deal with neutral ships, but Nelson’s victory had changed all that.
+Before the Battle of the Nile (August 1, 1798), the British Navy had been on the defensive, with little spare capacity to deal with neutral ships, but Nelson’s victory had changed all that.
 The Mediterranean was now under the control of the British Navy, and suddenly ships were available to enforce a tight blockade of French and Spanish ports.
 What until now for Denmark had been merely profiteering now became a point of political principle.
 Britain maintained the right to search Danish ships, while Denmark denied that right.
-Danish convoys began to be escorted by Danish warships, but these were often outnumbered by British warships.
+Danish convoys began to be escorted by Danish warships, but these were usually outnumbered by British warships.

 For Denmark the political answer to this situation was an alliance with other neutral nations, to actively protect their merchant ships from being stopped and investigated.
 Denmark actively prompted Russia to instigate such an alliance, the League of Armed Neutrality.
 This was, however, not an entirely prudent move by Denmark, as Tsar Paul was considered insane and his actions therefore not always quite predictable.
 The treaty was ratified by Russia, Sweden, Prussia and Denmark in Copenhagen on 4 November 1800.
 According to the treaty, if war for some reason broke out between Russia and Britain, Denmark would be forced to take Russia’s side.

 On the very day the treaty was ratified in Copenhagen, the erratic Tsar Paul decided to place an embargo on all British ships in Russian ports and arrested all British citizens.
 Tsar Paul’s objective presumably was to use the new alliance to enable a joint Russian and French domination of the European continent, using Denmark and Sweden as buffer states against Britain.
-Suddenly Denmark was now effectively an enemy of Britain , and it was no longer just a question of preventing neutral ships from being searched.
+Suddenly Denmark was now effectively an enemy of Britain, and it was no longer just a question of preventing neutral ships from being searched.
 On the other hand, if Denmark did not live up to the treaty, this could well prompt a Russian invasion and the loss of everything.

 According to the treaty, Denmark should expect assistance from both the Russian and the Swedish fleets, which together with the Danish fleet would be able to muster a formidable force with no less than 123 ships of the line (battleships).
 So things did not look so bad for Denmark, after all.

 Winters were generally cold during this part of the Little Ice Age, and the Danish government realized that there would come no assistance from the Russian fleet, as it still was locked by solid sea ice in its bases Kronstad and Reval, near St. Petersburg.
 At the same time, promised naval support for the Danes from Sweden did not arrive perhaps because of adverse winds.
 The Prussians had only minimal naval forces and too could not assist in any way.
-On 30 March, the British force passed through the narrows between Denmark and Sweden, sailing close to the Swedish coast to put them selves as far from the Danish guns as possible; fortunately for the British, the Swedish batteries remained silent.
+On 30 March, the British force passed through the narrows between Denmark and Sweden, sailing close to the Swedish coast to put themselves as far from the Danish guns as possible; fortunately for the British, the Swedish batteries remained silent.

 On the afternoon of 1 April 1801 Nelson took his ships south in Øresund and anchored off the southern tip of the Middle Ground Shoal, south-east of Copenhagen, ready to attack the following day.
 The next morning, 2 April, there was a favourable wind to take the British ships north past the anchored Danis warships and floating batteries.

 This was a hazardous enterprise.
 The water was shallow and only a single channel with deeper water existed in this particular part of Øresund.
-The exact position of this was not known, and the Danish had understandably removed all markings.
+The exact position of this channel was not known, and the Danish had understandably removed all markings.
 Nelson's pilots refused to serve for fear of causing the whole fleet to be grounded (Harvey 2007).
-Captain Murrau in the Edgar then lead the way.
+Captain Murrau in the Edgar then led the way.
 The previous night he had been sent by Nelson to take soundings in a muffled boat right under the nose of the Danish ships.
 Eventually, several of the British ships grounded during the battle, a situation which nearly ended in British defeat.

 Nearly 1100 km to the north-east, at St. Petersburg, Tsar Paul of Russia had been assassinated by strangling nine days earlier, on 24 March, an act widely attributed to the British secret service.
-At least, the intimate knowledge on the plot later disclosed by the British ambassador in St. Petersburg suggest British passive complicity (Harvey 2007).
+At least, the intimate knowledge on the plot later disclosed by the British ambassador in St. Petersburg suggests British passive complicity (Harvey 2007).

 Click here to jump back to the list of contents.